Why I Work

 Lack of wellness has become the most important issue of our day

 We seem to be surrounded with more knowledge, tools and connectedness than ever.
-And yet, we fail to find meaning in work.
-We fail to find joy in the ordinary moments of daily life.
+And yet, we fail to find joy in the ordinary moments life.
+We fail to find meaning in work.
 We feel disconnected from ourselves, from each other, and from the Earth.

 We don’t feel good.

 We have forgotten how to feel good.
 Maybe we know what to do, but we don’t quite know how to do it.
 We have forgotten how to care for ourselves.
 We have forgotten how to care for others too.

 Unwell individuals create global disasters, and vice versa

 Lack of wellness is a closed feedback loop; it reinforces itself.
 The unwell individuals create global disasters, and the global disasters create more unwell individuals.